Using Iterative deepening depth-first search in Python

 return get_moves

-We are now able to use all three of these functions to solve and return the optimal path to a contrived puzzle and goal state.
+We can now use all three of these functions to solve and return the optimal path to a contrived puzzle and goal state.

 puzzle, goal = num_matrix(3, 3) # ([[1, 5, 2], [4, 8, 0], [7, 6, 3]], [[1, 2, 3], [4, 5, 6], [7, 8, 0]])